activity

 Which providers offer flexible options, such as no credit checks or rolling contracts

-The site also includes a plain-English jargon help tool and visual accessibility options to support users who might otherwise face barriers when choosing a broadband deal.
+The site includes a helpful guide to broadband terms and built in accessibility features, with options to support users who might otherwise face barriers when choosing a broadband deal.
+Eligibility for social broadband tariffs includes:

 Universal Credit